 ATM (ABM-Cashpoint-Bank Machine) -

-There is another bank-affiliated machine up on the highway and an HSBC machine
+There is another bank-affiliated machine 7-11 at the highway and another in

-independent machines on the square, one at the mall and one at the OXXO.
-The
+independent machines on the square, two at the mall and one in Aquanauts Dive

 independents have higher fees.

 incidents in Puerto Morelos, so please examine the machine carefully for